 We made a stop at the Monastery of Evangelistria in the mountains north of the Chora.
 It is ranked as an important religious centre in the Sporades.
 Dating back to the turn of the 19th century it played a part in the Greek struggle to relieve themselves of the Ottoman rulers.
 It was here that the first Greek flag was weaved.

-Having only a week to spend, with a baby, it is limited what one is able to do and discover.
+We only had a week to spend, with a baby.
+Given that it is limited what one is able to do and discover.
 Apart from the day on the road on Skiathos we went for a daytrip to the island of Skopelos.

 Skopelos lies to the east of Skiathos and is almost double in land size and half the number of inhabitants.
 Judging from our visit the population of Skiathos is also considerably larger than Skopelos in the summer months.